A CLT for empirical processes involving time-dependent data: Preliminaries for generic chaining

-\begin{prop} Let $H_1$ and $H_2$ be mean zero Gaussian processes with $L_2$ distances $e_1, e_2$, respectively, on $T$.
+Under the assumption that $H$ is centered Gaussian and uniformly continuous on $(T,e)$, then, recalling Remark~\ref{rem1}, it follows that $H$ being sample bounded on $T$ is equivalent to $(T,e)$ being totally bounded.
+Also, an immediate corollary of this result used below is as follows. \begin{prop} Let $H_1$ and $H_2$ be mean zero Gaussian processes with $L_2$ distances $e_1, e_2$, respectively, on $T$.
 Furthermore, assume T is countable, and $e_1(s,t) \leq e_2(s,t)$ for all $s,t \in T$.
-Then, $H_2$ sample bounded and uniformly continuous on $(T,e_2)$ with probability one, implies $H_1$ is sample bounded and uniformly continuous on $(T,e_1)$ with probability one. \end{prop} \begin{rem} One can prove this using Slepian's Lemma (see, e.g., \cite{fernique-1975}).
+Then, $H_2$ sample bounded and uniformly continuous on $(T,e_2)$ with probability one, implies $H_1$ is sample bounded and uniformly continuous on $(T,e_1)$ with probability one. \end{prop} \begin{rem} One can prove this using Slepian's lemma [see, e.g., \citet {fernique-1975}].
 However, the immediate conclusion is that $H_{1}$ is sample bounded and uniformly continuous on $(T,e_{2})$.
 Then, a separate argument is needed to show the statement in this proposition.
-Using the more classical formulation for continuity of Gaussian processes involving majorizing measures (see, e.g., Theorem 12.9 of \cite{led-tal-book}), the result also follows similarly to what is explained below. \end{rem} \begin{proof} By the previous theorem $\{H_2(t): t \in T\}$ is sample bounded and uniformly continuous on $(T,e_2)$ with probability one if and only if there exists an admissible sequence of partitions of $T$ such that
+Using the more classical formulation for continuity of Gaussian processes involving majorizing measures [see, e.g., Theorem~12.9 of \citet{led-tal-book}], the result also follows similarly to what is explained below. \end{rem} \begin{pf*}{Proof of Proposition~\ref{prop1}} By the previous theorem $\{H_2(t)\dvtx t \in T\}$ is sample bounded and uniformly continuous on $(T,e_2)$ with probability one if and only if there exists an admissible sequence of partitions of $T$ such that

-Since $\Delta_{e_1}(A_n(t)) \leq \Delta_{e_2}(A_n(t))$, we have
+Since $\Delta_{e_1}(A_n(t)) \leq\Delta_{e_2}(A_n(t))$, we have

-and hence Theorem 4 implies $H_1$ is sample bounded and uniformly continuous on $(T,e_1)$ with probability one.
-Thus the proposition is proven. \end{proof}
+and hence Theorem~\ref{talagrand-generic} implies that $H_1$ is sample bounded and uniformly continuous on $(T,e_1)$ with probability one.
+Thus the proposition is proven. \end{pf*}